Spencer Torkelson Player Props: Tigers vs. Guardians

 Spencer Torkelson At The Plate

-- Torkelson is hitting .214 with three doubles, a home run and a walk.
+- Torkelson has three doubles, a home run and a walk while hitting .222.

 - He has gone deep in one game this season.

-- In six games this season, Torkelson has picked up an RBI, with more than one RBI once.
+- Torkelson has driven in a run in six games this season (37.5%), including one multiple-RBI game.

-- He has scored at least one run six times this season (42.9%), including one multi-run game.
+- In six of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.